 - J1.
 If you need to repeat a module you will be required to register or enrol for that module and the full fee for that module will apply unless you are eligible for a reduced module fee as set out in Section J2 below.
 The fee you pay is the relevant fee in place at the time when you repeat the module. - J2.
-If you receive a fail result, as defined in the Academic Regulations (Taught Courses) for an undergraduate module, a reduced module fee will be payable in place of the full module fee if all of the following circumstances apply: - a) you are repeating study of a module that you have previously failed, or where that module is no longer available, a module which The Open University has designated as equivalent (if any); and - b) you have not already had a reduced module fee applied to that module on a previous occasion; and - c) you did not defer the module that you have failed, either with or without Assessment Banking, except in circumstances to which Appendix 2 'Conditions for Discretionary Fee Credits and Refunds approved by The Open University' of these rules applies; and - d) for the module that you have failed, you had participated in all activities to the satisfaction of The Open University, including any residential school element, and participated in the end of module assessment by attending the examination or submitting the examinable component as appropriate; and - e) you have applied to register or enrol to repeat the module beginning within 13 months of the start of the module that you have failed, or, where your resit result if received after this period, the next available start date following receipt of your final results. - J3.
-If you meet all of the criteria listed in Section J2 above, you will receive a Fee Credit of 25% of the fee from the module you have failed to use against the module fee when you repeat study of the module.
+If you receive a fail result, as defined in the Academic Regulations (Taught Courses) for an undergraduate module, a reduced module fee will be payable in place of the full module fee if all of the following circumstances apply: - a) you are repeating study of a module that you have previously failed, or where that module is no longer available, a module which The Open University has designated as equivalent (if any); and - b) you have not already had a reduced module fee applied to that module on a previous occasion; and - you did not defer the module that you have failed, either with or without Assessment Banking, except in circumstances to which Appendix 2 'Conditions for Discretionary Fee Credits and Refunds approved by The Open University' of these rules applies; and - d) for the module that you have failed, you had participated in all activities to the satisfaction of The Open University, including any residential school element, and participated in the end of module assessment by attending the examination or submitting the examinable component as appropriate; and - e) you have applied to register or enrol to repeat the module beginning within 13 months of the start of the module that you have failed, or, where your resit result if received after this period, the next available start date following receipt of your final results. - J3.
+If you meet all of the criteria listed in Section J2 above, you will receive a Fee Credit of 25% of the fee from the module you have failed to use against the module fee when you repeat study of the module. - J4.
+If you have failed the academic elements, but successfully completed the work-based elements of particular undergraduate Social Work modules, as listed in the Conditions of Registration: Supplementary Agreement (Social Work), you will pay an adjusted Repeat Fee as detailed within the Supplementary Agreement.

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2022 Date for review: March 2023
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2023 Date for review: March 2024